 - Creating a new enterprise database

+- Connecting to an existing enterprise database

 - Upgrading an enterprise database from a previous version

 - Manage user accounts:

 - Adding and editing user accounts

 - Importing users from Active Directory

 - Creating alternative credentials

 - Editing user login and contact info

 - Managing security groups

 - Configuring the XFRACAS or SEP applications on a web server.
 For details, please consult the implementation guides for those web applications.